-International Travel
+Travel Considerations

-Invitation Letter - During the registration process, international teams are given the opportunity to request an invitation letter issued by RoboNation.
+Invitation Letter - During the registration process, teams are given the opportunity to request an invitation letter issued by RoboNation.

-VISA Process - It is recommended for international teams to acquire a B-1 Visitor VISA to attend the competition.
-However, if the team has plans for any other activities besides the competition, they may choose to investigate other types of visas.
+VISA Process - It is recommended for international students to acquire a B-1 Visitor VISA to attend the competition.
+However, if the student has plans for any other activities besides the competition, they may choose to investigate other types of visas.
 Explore the different types of visas: travel.state.gov.

-5.4.3 Shipping
+5.4.2 Shipping

 Teams are responsible for coordinating the necessary shipping to ensure arrival of ASV and equipment.
-Any shipping questions can be directed to Cheri Koch at <a href="https://ckenguestima.ckenguestima
+Any shipping questions can be directed to Cheri Koch at ckenglobolic.com / 850.642.0536.
+More shipping instructions to be released at a later date.